kacperbudny/PracticeRoomBooker/README.md

 # PracticeRoomBooker

-PracticeRommBooker is a full-stack application that allows booking a practice room.
+PracticeRoomBooker is a full-stack application that allows booking a practice room.
 It's mostly built for personal needs and as a fun pet project to explore some of the technologies.

 ## Features & progress